VorpalBlade/chezmoi_modify_manager/README.md

 ### Supported features

-For detailed usage instructions on the filtering see `chezmoi_modify_manager --help-syntax`.
+#### Feature: Merging & filtering INI files

+This is the main mode and reason for the existance of this tool.

+`chezmoi_modify_manager` allows you to:

-* Ignore entire section.
+* Ignore an entire section.
-* Ignore specific key in specific section.
+* Ignore a specific key in specific section.
-* Ignore key in section based on regular expressions.
+* Ignore a key in section based on regular expressions.
 * Force set a value (useful together with templating).
 * Force remove a section, key or entries matching a regex (useful together with templating).
 * Apply a transformation to the value of a specified key.
-These are special operations that built in and provide more complicated transformations.
+These are special operations that are built in and provide more complicated transformations.
   A list of transforms is available via `--help-transforms`.
+Some examples that this can do:
+  * Look up a password in the platform keyring
+  * Ignore the sorting order of a list style value (`key=a,b,c,d`)
+  * etc.

+For detailed usage instructions see `chezmoi_modify_manager --help-syntax`.

+#### Feature: Assisted adding to the chezmoi source state

 The command can also be used to add files (see `chezmoi_ini_add --help` for details):

 * Smart re-add mode (re-add files as managed `.src.ini` if they are already managed, otherwise add with plain chezmoi).
 * Conversion mode (convert from plain chezmoi to managed to `.src.ini`).

-* User specified hook.
-Can be used to filter out passwords when adding or re-adding configuration files.
-See [examples.md](doc/examples.md#add-hook) for details.
+`chezmoi_modify_manager` also allows filtering the added files when re-adding them after they changed:

+* Any ignored keys will be removed (since we always use the system version of these, this reduces churn and the diff size in git).
+* The value can be hidden (`add:hide` directive), useful in case of passwords that comes from keyrings.
+* Or they can be removed entirely using the `add:remove` directive (useful in combination with `set` and a templated modify script).

+See the section on `add:hide` & `add:remove` in `--help-syntax` for more details.

+#### Feature: Self updater

-Finally, the command has a built in updater (similar to `chezmoi upgrade`).
+Finally, the command has a built-in updater (similar to `chezmoi upgrade`).

+Note!
+This can (and should) be configured out using cargo features if you are building a distro package.

 ## Installation